cloudsigma/cloudsigma-docs/drives.rst

 .. http:post:: /drives/{uuid}/action/?do=clone

     Clones a drive.
-Request body is optional and any or all of the key/value pairs can be omitted.
+Request body is optional and any or all of the key/value pairs from the drive definition can be omitted.
+Size of the cloned drive can only be bigger or the same.

     :statuscode 202: Action accepted, execution is proceeding.

     **Example request**:

     .. literalinclude:: dumps/request_drive_clone
-        :language: javascript
+        :language: http

     **Example response**: